TheJacksonLaboratory/marea/README.md

 ```
 python pubtate.py -i ../data -o ../data/pubtator
 ```
-The output directory is optional, will default to the input directory.
+The output directory is optional and will default to the input directory.

-_scripts/replace_concepts.py_ pulls from _bioconcepts2pubtatorcentral.replaced_ the title and abstract (after concept replacement) for any article that was judged relevant in step 4.
-Command line option _-p_ gives the full path to the _bioconcepts2pubtatorcentral.replaced_ file written by _pubtate.py_.
+For each article that was judged relevant in step 4, _scripts/replace_concepts.py_ writes to its output file the PMID, publication date, title and abstract (after concept replacement).
+Command line option _-p_ specifies the directory containing the _bioconcepts2pubtatorcentral.replaced_ file written by _pubtate.py_.
-Option _-r_ specifies the directory containing the *
+Option _-r_ specifies the directory containing files of relevant articles produced by _filter_abstracts.py_.
+Option _-o_ specifies the output directory where _replace_concepts.py_ writes its output file _pubmed_cr.tsv_.
 ```
 python replace_concepts.py -p ../data/bioconcepts2pubtatorcentral.replaced \
        -r ../data/pubmed_rel -o ../data/pubmed_cr